Silviatulli/altermax/minmax/src/README.md

-Refactory of the Minicomputer Tug of War Game.
+# Code Refactoring of Minicomputer Tug of War
 Two agents (child and robot) play the game using a Minmax algorithm.
 The robot looks at the child actions to build its belief about the child's knowledge level and generate an explanation (explanation, hint, no-explanation)

-#File-by-File Details
+## File-by-File Details

 - **game_model.py**;
 the controls and the model of the game